Joint venture with Korea telecom to provide national LTE network by 2016

-Mobile market penetration is still significantly below the regional average.
-The country has been slow to liberalise the sector, allowing South Africa’s MTN a monopoly until 2006 when the fixed-line incumbent, Rwandatel became the second mobile operator.
-The launch of a third network (Millicom/Tigo) in 2009 sparked a new subscriber growth phase, but the average revenue per user has more than halved since then.
+Although the country was slow to liberalise the mobile sector, allowing South Africa’s MTN a monopoly until 2006 when the fixed-line incumbent, Rwandatel became the second mobile operator, there is effective competition among the three current operators, each of which provides wide geographic coverage.
+The launch of services from Millicom/Tigo in 2009 sparked renewed subscriber growth, though competition has eroded mobile services revenue and ARPU since then.

 This report contains an overview and analysis of Rwanda’s telecommunications market, profiles of the major players in all market sectors, relevant statistics and analysis, and scenario forecasts to 2013 and 2016 for the country’s mobile market.

-Estimated market penetration rates in Rwanda’s telecoms sector – end 2012
+Estimated market penetration rates in Rwanda’s telecoms sector – end-2013

 (Source: BuddeComm based on various sources)